-Accommodation: ground floor of an open-plan sitting room (WiFi/TV), dining area and kitchen; one twin bedroom (air-con); bathroom with shower.
-First floor of one double bedroom (air-con) and en suite bathroom with shower; one bedroom (air-con) with one set of bunk beds and one bedroom (air-con) with a small double bed; small bathroom with shower.
-Washing machine.
-Beach towels provided.
-Barbecue.
+Ground floor of an open-plan sitting room, dining area and kitchen; one twin bedroom; bathroom with shower.
+First floor of one double bedroom and en suite bathroom with shower; one bedroom with one set of bunk beds and one bedroom with a small double bed; small bathroom with shower.

 - Air-con in bedrooms